-If you would like to reduce the costs incurred by our company in mailing proxy materials, you can consent to receiving all future proxy statements, proceedings and annual reports electronically wall e-mail or the internet.
-To sign up for electronic delivery, please follow the instructions above to vote using the internet and, when promptled, indicate that you agree to receive or access proxy materials electronically in future years.
+ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS if you would like to reduce the costs incurred by our company in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
+To sign up for electronic delivery, please follow the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in future years.

-VOTE BY PHONE - 1-80-090-0903

-Use any touch-tone telephone to transmit your voting instructions up until 11:59 PM.
+VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 P.M.
 Eastern Time the day before the cut-off date or meeting date.
 Have your proxy card in hand when you call and then follow the instructions.

-VOTE BY MAIL.
+VOTE BY MAIL

-Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing. c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-D32650-P50298 KEEP THIS P ORTION FOR YOU IR RECOR THIS PR DXY CAI RD IS V ALID ONL Y WHEN SIGNED AND DATED.
-DETACH AND RETURN THIS PO RTION O DUSTRIES, INC. ends you vote FOR All Withhold All For All Except To withhold authority to vote for any indivi- nominee(s), mark "For All Except" and write number(s) of the nominee(s) on the line below. dual the $\overline{}$ ction of Directors 0 0 0 - 1 minees: • 02) 03) 05) Scott J. Gol 06) John B. Har 07) Terry Herma 08) Charles P. H isen Inson The Boar rd of Directors recommends you vote FOR propo sals 2 and d 3.
-For A Against Abstain 2.
-App prove the appointment of Erns st & Young LLP as the O ompany's indepen dent registe ered public accounting firm.
-0 0 0 3.
-To a approve, on an advisory basis I by non-binding vote, e ecutive co ompensat ion.
-0 0 0 THIS PRO ich other business as may proj XY, WHEN PROPERLY EXECUTI XY WILL BE VÖTED "FÖR" ALI ED, WILL BE VOTED IN THE MAN NER DIRE CTED HER EIN BY THE SIGNED STOCKHOLDER.
-IF NO DIRE CTION IS GIVEN, Please sig owners sh in exactly as your name(s) appe lould each sign personally.
-All h ear(s) hereon.
-When signolders must sign.
-If a ci nning as at progration ttorney, e or partne xecutor, ad ership, pleas Iministrator, or other fiduciary, please give full ti se sign in full corporate or partnership name by ac tle as such.
-Joint ithorized officer.
-Signature TOLEAGE SIGN WITHIN DOME Date Signature (Injet Owners) Date
+KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the number(s) on the line below.
+Withhold For All All Except The Board of Directors recommends you vote FOR the following: 0 0 0 1.
+Election of Directors Nominees 01) Gregory L. Christopher 06) John B. Hansen 02) Elizabeth Donovan 07) Terry Hermanson 03) William C. Drummond 08) Charles P. Herzog, Jr. 04) Gary S. Gladstein 05) Scott J. Goldman The Board of Directors recommends you vote FOR proposals 2 and 3.
+Against Abstain For 2.
+Approve the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm.
+0 0 3.
+To approve, on an advisory basis by non-binding vote, executive compensation.
+0 NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
+THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE SIGNED STOCKHOLDER.
+IF NO DIRECTION IS GIVEN, THIS PROXY WILL BE VOTED "FOR" ALL NOMINEES LISTED, "FOR" PROPOSAL 2 AND "FOR" PROPOSAL 3.
+R1.0.0.24 0000534278_1 Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
+All holders must sign.
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.

+Signature (Joint Owners)